Mateusz1223/messhidder/README.md

 hide.py uses `pillow` and `bitarray` modules.

-To download pillow type `pip install Pillow`.
+To download pillow type `pip3 install Pillow`.

-To download bitarray type `pip install bitarray`.
+To download bitarray type `pip3 install bitarray`.

 ### encryption

 `python3 hide.py -e image.jpg`

 It asks you for a message to hide and creates `r.png` file which contains hidden message.

 ### decryption

 `python3 hide.py -d r.png`

 to encrypt a message from image.

 __________________________________________________________________________________________

-This is orginal image:
+This is original image:

 <img src="image.jpg" width="400">